zhaohanxiong/HectreTest/README.md

 	- requirements.txt are all the python dependencies needed

-	- image_filesystem is a folder which is used to store images when given an image path to read an input image
+	- image_filesystem is a folder which is used to store images when given an image path to read an input image in initialize_backendAPI.py

 	- .git is a folder which has all the history of commands to github (only visible in the local repository)